Non olet ...

 Pecunia non olet is a paraphrase of this historical story.
 The logical, mathematical equivalent of this expression would be: if something stinks, it can’t be money.
 After all: shit isn’t money.
 Rotten fish isn’t money.
 And ‘Love is a stinking miracle’ [Liefde is een stinkend wonder], in the words of poet Leo Vroman.
 Obviously, he was trying to say: it isn’t money.
 Still, there’s definitely something fishy about a lot of financial transactions.
 There’s also something paradoxical about money: there’s more than enough of it, but lots of people don’t have enough.
 Inflation is skyrocketing, food banks have never been busier, winter gas prices are cause for serious concern.
 Still, Michelin-starred restaurant De Librije in Zwolle is fully booked until July 2023.
 Cafe terraces and festivals are packed.
 People willingly pay 110 euros (or more, on the black market) to watch Max Verstappen racing at the Zandvoort track.

 I don’t begrudge anyone the right to enjoy divine food or sustenance for the heart and mind.
 Still, money needs to flow.
 The only problem is it always seems to flow in the same direction.
 If the richest 10 percent of the Netherlands were willing to live on 10 percent less, we could eliminate poverty from this country.
 Money may not stink, but the way it’s distributed certainly does.

-Jan Beuving studied at Utrecht University for nine years, completing a Bachelor's programme in Mathematics (2008) and a Master’s programme in the History and Philosophy of Science (2009).
-After that, he became a comedian and cabaret artist.
-See janbeuving.nl for his performance schedule.
-See the archive of the columns Jan wrote for previous editions of Illuster.
+Jan studied at Utrecht University for nine years, completing a Bachelor's programme in Mathematics (2008) and a Master’s programme in the History and Philosophy of Science (2009).
+After that, he became a comedian and cabaret artist and is currently touring through the country with his newest show, Restante.
+See his websitefor his performance schedule.